 What is Mesa Verde Known For?

-Mesa Verde is known for its preserved Ancestral Pueblo archeological sites including cliff-dwellings.
+Mesa Verde National Park is known for its preserved Ancestral Pueblo archeological sites including cliff-dwellings.
 The park includes over 4,500 archeological sites, about 600 of which are cliff dwellings.
+Mesa Verde is a UNESCO World Heritage site, and a Dark Sky Park.

 It is fascinating to see how people lived on the steep slopes of the mesa.
 Rangers can point out hand holds the Ancestral Pueblo used to climb from one level of the dwellings to the next along the cliff face.